 I always kept an open door and scheduled one-on-one time with the associates.
 Although our meetings always started with a bit about work, we were excited to later catch up on family and discuss our personal lives.
 I was grateful to be a go-to for employees needing advice about outside challenges.
 Although not knowledgeable in every area, I tried my best to listen and share advice.

 Through close engagement with my team, many began to look forward to swapping new recipes at our covered dish events throughout the year.
 I couldn’t walk in the door without bringing a double batch of corn casserole.
 I could still taste Van Kim’s sticky rice and Melanie’s Lumpia.
 Terry always sent me home with an extra plate of her amazing peanut butter cookies.

 Written holiday cards always started early to get them all in with a personalized note.
 I still look forward to receiving cards today from former coworkers.
 That valuable time spent at work was as much mine, as theirs.

 As we approach the Thanksgiving season, I recognize how grateful I am for many unforgettable moments and traditions and look forward to creating future memories with my teams.
 Now that I have shared my story, The Service Companies would love to hear yours.
-What memory from the hospitality industry are you most thankful for?
+What memory from working in the hospitality industry are you most thankful for?
 Let us know in the comments section!